 - Use playdough to form letters.

-- Put salt on a cookie sheet and ‘write’ letters with fingers
+- Put salt on a cookie sheet and ‘write’ letters with their fingers

 - A variation of the above would be to use shaving cream on a cookie sheet.
 Messy but fun.